-As you squint and struggle to decipher old handwritten records, pause and ponder for a moment the glory of the typewriter, which made more-recent genealogy documents mercifully legible.
-Next year marks the 300th anniversary of the first patent issued for “an artificial machine or method for the impressing or transcribing of letters singly or progressively one after another, as in writing,” issued in 1714 to Henry Mill, an English engineer.
+Thanks to the typewriter, more-recent genealogy documents are mercifully legible.
+This year marks the 305th anniversary of the first patent issued for “an artificial machine or method for the impressing or transcribing of letters singly or progressively one after another, as in writing,” issued in 1714 to Henry Mill, an English engineer.
 Alas, there’s no evidence that Mill actually produced or sold his device.

 The first American patent for a “typographer” was issued in 1829 to William Austin Burt.
 An “index” rather than a “keyboard” machine, Burt’s invention required the operator to turn a dial to select each character.
 Although slower than writing by hand, index typewriters continued to be produced throughout the 19th century.

 Charles Thurber, another inventor seeking to help the blind, first added a moveable carriage to a typing machine in 1843.
-In Alabama, John Pratt built a machine called the pterotype that was presented at the Royal Society scientific academy and pictured in Scientific American in 1867, inspiring still other tinkerers.
+In Alabama, John Pratt built a machine called the pterotype.
+It was presented at the Royal Society scientific academy and pictured in Scientific American in 1867, inspiring still other tinkerers.
 It’s been estimated that more than 50 individuals “invented” the typewriter over the years.

 Despite all this early history, Christopher Latham Sholes, a Milwaukee printer, gets credit for inventing the typewriter as we know it—and the QWERTY keyboard.
 With partners Carlos Glidden and Samuel Soule, Sholes initially tackled the challenge of printing consecutive numbers in the pages of a book.
 In 1867, Glidden suggested the same technology could be used to type letters.
 Sholes responded by building a machine that typed the letter W.